A Visual Survey of Real and Imagined Safety Objects

-Developed in Response to A Color Removed, Conceived by Michael Rakowitz
+Developed in Response to A Color Removed, Michael Rakowitz (2018)

 Cleveland Public Library

 This community engaged public art project centers listening and imagined futures.
-The work responds to contemporary questions of safety arising through the artists’ experience raising children in some of the worst segregated cities of the United States.
+The work responds to questions of safety arising through the artists’ experience raising children in some of the worst segregated cities of the United States.
 Now expanding from its Cleveland base, the project considers: What represents safety for children in our communities?
-That question is addressed through a visual survey with participants.
-Kids contribute drawings of “what makes them feel safe.”
-Then, each participant is gifted a small 3D-pen printed representation of their drawing.
-Drawings and duplicate safety artifacts are shared through traditional and digital forms.
+That question is addressed through informal interactions with young participants in community settings.
+Kids contribute drawings of “what makes them feel safe” and share insight into their experiences.
+The shared exchange continues as the artist creates a small plastic toy based on their drawing.
+The original drawings and 3d-pen printed safety artifacts are shared through traditional and digital exhibition formats.

 What represents safety for children in our communities?